aurorascharff/rsc-workshop/STEPS.md

 - We want to return validation to the form in updateContact.ts, change to safeParse and throw error.
 - Add ErrorBoundary, contactId/edit/error.tsx
-- Return in updateContact, then useActionState, "use client" and Zod
+- Return errors in updateContact, then useActionState, "use client" and Zod
 - Per-field errors coming back, result.errors
 - Use errors, then test and show losing data, then set return data and set defaultValue, mister ikke data jeg skrev inn
 - Used to react hook form and formik?